xebia-functional/cellular-automata/README.md

 To run the WASM build on GitHub Pages, go [here](https://47degrees.github.io/cellular-automata).
 Note that this is not expected to work on mobile, so use a desktop browser instead.
+Also, you will need to click the WASM canvas to transfer focus; key presses won't be detected before this.

 Building
 --------